PortableApps/Launcher/Other/Source/Manual/advanced/segments.rst

 If you ever need to disable a segment or hook, you can do so.
 In general though if you can possibly avoid doing it you should; you can very easily break the PortableApps.com Launcher by disabling certain things.
-See :ref:`advanced-custom-segment` for details.
+See :ref:`custom-code-segment` for details.

-.. _advanced-segments-list:
+.. _segments-list:

 List of core segments
 ---------------------